-We have several of the daylight white CREE™ LED dimmable light bulbs situated throughout our home, and if they last as long as CREE™ predicts, they’ll pay for themselves at least three times over by the time they burn out.
+We have several of the soft white CREE LED dimmable 100w light bulb throughout our home.
+So if they last as long as CREE™ predicts, they’ll pay for themselves at least three times over.

 We’ve used two 18-watt (100-watt equivalent) units as nightstand lights in the bedroom for over two years now.
-These bulbs have run in that time, at least two hours per day, without burning out, and cost us only $13 apiece at Home Depot in 2013.
-No bulb failures have occurred for us so far.
-But a conventional light bulb would have required replacement several times by now!
+These bulbs have run in that time, at least two hours per day.
+They have not burned out.
+Plus, they cost us only $13 apiece at Home Depot in 2013.
+But an older light bulb would have failed at least a few times by now!

-While a bit more troublesome to clean up, when used in enclosed fixtures, dust exposure can be minimalized by operating the bulb in approved enclosures.
-This keeps the dust off of them, preventing overheating and premature burnout.
-But though still somewhat pricey, these CREE™ 100-watt LED light bulbs are fast-becoming the sensible lighting choice for small and large homes alike.
+Still somewhat pricey.
+But these CREE™ 100-watt LED light bulbs are fast-becoming the sensible lighting choice for small and large homes.
 Finally, they make a light bulb that you may never have to replace again.
 It’s good.

 These bulbs sport a substantial metal finned heat sink just above their bases.
 So they indeed operate with SOME heating.
-But they don’t become nearly as hot to the touch as the incandescent bulbs, although you still want to be careful handling them; particularly when they’ve been operating for over a half-hour (the heat sink does grow too hot to handle).
+But they don’t become nearly as hot to the touch as the incandescent bulbs.
+But be careful handling them though when they’ve been operating for over a half-hour.
+The heat sink does grow too hot to handle as the bulb runs.

 They run silently, without buzzing, even when dimmed.
 On radios, they’re also very quiet; generating no detectable interference on the AM shortwave frequencies most vulnerable to interference.

 Benefits, Features, Advantages, and Pros of the CREE 100w LED Soft White Light Bulb